TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/bash/index.md

 {% endraw %}

-[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Bash](https://sampleprograms.io/languages/bash) was written by:
+Reverse String in [Bash](https://sampleprograms.io/languages/bash) was written by:

 - Abdus
 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 21 2019 17:52:55.
-The solution was first committed on May 09 2018 11:32:08.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution